IHaveASegway/cpdir/README.md

-# cpdr - Directory Contents to Clipboard
+# cpdir - Directory Contents to Clipboard

 A command-line tool that copies directory structures and file contents to the clipboard.